abdksyed/EVA4/08_StandardArchitectures/Readme.md

 Colab file:(https://colab.research.google.com/drive/116PGNm13iu26DlpDQseY2tGFZ-02hJOQ?usp=sharing)

-To run the model, we need to upload all the necessary packagesto the colab directory.
+To run the model, first we need to install the package 'pynoob' using !pip install pynoob.

+Alternately, we can upload all the necessary packagesto the colab directory.
 The packages can be found in the S8/packages folder of EVA4 repo.

 ### **Objective**